Authored by the expert who managed and guided the team behind the Indonesia Property Pack

 Do banks lend to foreigners for homes in Palembang in 2026?

-As of January 2026, yes, some Indonesian banks do lend to foreigners for home purchases in Palembang, but approval is not guaranteed and the terms are stricter than what Indonesian citizens receive.
+As of early 2026, some Indonesian banks will lend to foreigners for residential property in Palembang, but this is not a guaranteed or straightforward process, and the terms are meaningfully stricter than those offered to Indonesian citizens.

-Foreign borrowers in Palembang typically see loan-to-value ratios between 50% and 70%, meaning you should prepare a down payment of at least 30% to 50% of the purchase price.
+The realistic loan-to-value (LTV) range for foreign borrowers in Palembang in 2026 is roughly 50% to 70%, meaning you should plan to bring a down payment of at least 30% to 50% of the purchase price.

 Which banks are most foreigner-friendly in Palembang in 2026?